Omni-rs/omni-box/README.md

 - Account creation
 - Easy compile and deploy to testnet
 - Utilities for account derivation and signature construction
+- Utilities to interact with the NEAR contract via a friendly NEAR JSON RPC client
 - Utilities to assert transaction propagations
 - Utilities to interact easily with your deployed contracts
+- Automatic compilation and deployment

 ## The OmniBox Way